Elevate Submission Guidelines

 Title Page: This should contain the complete title of the article, the names, titles, and affiliations of all authors, the organization at which the work was performed, the name, address, telephone number, and email address for the corresponding author, and a short form of the title, not more than 40 characters, to be used as a running head.
 Authors should clearly state their disclosures.
 Authors contributing to the article but not meeting the criteria for authorship defined by the International Committee of Medical Journal Editors may be acknowledged as non-author contributors.

-Abstract: No more than 150 words.
-This should be a condensation of the entire work, including a statement of its purpose, a clear description of any metrics, and a concise presentation of the conclusions.
+Abstract: This should be a condensation of the entire work, including a statement of its purpose, a clear description of any metrics, and a concise presentation of the conclusions.

 Key Words: Supply a list of three to six key words (not in the title) that will adequately index the subject matter of the article.

-Text: No more than 1,500 words.
-Your article should be in English, single-spaced and formatted in 12-point Calibri font.
+Text: Your article should be in English, single-spaced and formatted in 12-point Calibri font.
 It must be written in a manner that will permit the reader to understand easily what was done, the reason for it, and the conclusions drawn from the work.
 Use subheadings and paragraph titles whenever possible.
-Define unusual abbreviations initially, placing the acronym in parenthesis immediately after the term.
+Define abbreviations initially, placing the acronym in parenthesis immediately after the term.
 Provide the full URL for any websites referenced.
+Elevate articles should be at least 1,800 words, with no maximum length.

-Legends & Illustrations: If illustrations are used, a descriptive legend must accompany each illustration so that it can be understood apart from the text, and must define all abbreviations used therein.
+Legends & Illustrations: Figures, tables and illustrations are encouraged.
+If used, a descriptive legend must accompany each illustration so that it can be understood apart from the text, and must define all abbreviations used therein.
 Illustrations may be embedded in the text and free of copyrighted illustrations of any kind including but not limited to data, graphs and photographs.

 Photos: Use of photos is permitted and encouraged.
 If submitted images include photos of organizational team members, leaders, or facilities, please include a statement that appropriate permissions were obtain from image subjects to include in this publication.
 High quality photos should be submitted as separate .jpg files, and filename of image should be placed in the appropriate location in the text.